THE ADVISORY BOARD

 The Hon John Brumby was the former Premier of Victoria (2007 – 2010) and has immense experience in public life serving for more than 10 years as Treasurer and then Premier of Victoria, 6 years as Leader of the Victorian Opposition and 7 years as Federal MHR for Bendigo during the period of the Hawke Government.
 Since retiring from politics, Mr Brumby has accepted a number of appointments in both the business and not-for-profit sectors, including: Professorial Fellow at both the University of Melbourne and Monash University; Chairman of the Motor Trades Association of Australia (MTAA) Superannuation Fund; Chair of the Olivia Newton-John Cancer Research Institute; Chair of the Fred Hollows Foundation; Chair of National Centre for Workplace Leadership; and National President of the Australia China Business Council.

-Executive Director, Global Health Alliance Australia
+Chair, Global Health Alliance Australia

 Professor Brendan Crabb AC

 Professor Brendan Crabb AC is the Director and CEO of Burnet Institute and the current Chair of the Victorian Chapter of the Association of Australian Medical Research Institutes.
 He was President of the Association of Australian Medical Research Institutes from 2012 -2014.
 Professor Crabb was awarded a Companion of the Order of Australia (AC) for his contributions to medical research and global health in the 2015 Australia Day honours.